tinijs/tinijs/apps/tinijs.dev/content/framework-posts/103 - benchmark-limit/index.md

 ### Server-side rendering

 SSR will not be available in the first version, I know it is a big bummer but I don't have much time and effort for it now.
-I hope I will be able to support fully SSR in the future.
-Apology for the inconvenience. 🙏
+I hope I will be able to support fully SSR in the future, apology for the inconvenience. 🙏